 Landscaping Tips: Shrub Identification

-Just like trees, shrubs are an important component to any landscape, providing not only visual appeal but also functional usage for properties of varying shapes and sizes.
-Shrubs and bushes for landscaping provide natural beauty that can accentuate your home, while also serving as privacy screens to adjoining properties.
+Just like trees, shrubs are an important component of any landscape, providing not only visual appeal but also functional usage for properties of varying shapes and sizes.
+Shrubs for landscaping provide natural beauty that can accentuate your home, while also serving as privacy screens to adjoining properties.
 There are two main categories for shrubs—deciduous and evergreen.
-Deciduous shrubs are flowering shrubs, such as forsythia and lilac bushes, which lose their leaves in the autumn.
-Evergreen bushes, however, provide color year-round—a welcome sight during the cold, stark winter months.
-With literally hundreds of shrub varieties to choose from, shrub identification is key when selecting shrubs and bushes that best suit your needs.
+Deciduous shrubs are flowering shrubs, such as forsythia and lilac, which lose their leaves in the autumn.
+Evergreen shrubs, however, provide color year-round—a welcome sight during the cold, stark winter months.
+With literally hundreds of shrub varieties to choose from, shrub identification is key when selecting shrubs that best suit your needs.

 Tip #1: Taking a Closer Look at Shrubs

 Deciding which shrubs for landscaping to incorporate on your property is often a matter of taste and design sense, as well as practicality and function.
 What purpose your shrubs will serve you now and in the future deserves your utmost consideration.
 Asking yourself a few key questions is imperative.
 For example, is it important to you that your shrubs are deer resistant?
 Or, do you only want small shrubs for landscaping, especially if you have a view you want unobstructed?
 Do you desire privacy and wish to use larger shrubs?
 What is the upkeep for shrubbery you may be considering?
 Did you know there are certain shrub varieties that attract specific birds and butterflies?
 These may be questions you have not yet considered.